-An Apparatus Operator may trade with any other Apparatus Operator, or with a Firefighter who has: three (3) years experience as an Alameda Fire Department Firefighter, and possession of a the appropriate driver's license, and previously placed on an Alameda Fire Department Apparatus Operator promotion list or has been certified to drive by the Training Officer.
-An Apparatus Operator may trade with a Captain who has: possession of the appropriate drivers license, and previously placed on an Alameda Fire Department Apparatus Operator promotion list or has been certified to drive by the Training Officer, and be subject to limitations stated within Captain definitions.
+An Apparatus Operator may trade with any other Apparatus Operator, or with a Firefighter who has: three (3) years' experience as an Alameda Fire Department Firefighter, and possession of a the appropriate driver's license, and previously placed on an Alameda Fire Department Apparatus Operator promotion list or has been certified to drive by the Training Officer.
+An Apparatus Operator may trade with a Captain who has: possession of the appropriate driver's license, and previously placed on an Alameda Fire Department Apparatus Operator may trade with a Captain who has: possession of the appropriate driver's license, and previously placed on an Alameda Fire Department Apparatus Operator promotion list or has been certified to drive by the Training Officer, and be subject to limitations stated within Captain definitions.
 A Captain may trade with any other Captain, or with any Firefighter or Apparatus Operator who is qualified and certified to act as Captain.